swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 This proposal adds a new `RegistryPackageContainer` type that adopts `PackageContainer` and performs equivalent operations with HTTP requests to a registry service.
+These client-server interactions are facilitated by a new `RegistryManager` type.

 This proposal also adds a new `CompositeRepositoryProvider` type that conforms to `RepositoryPackageContainerProvider`